a-ignatov-parc/tvdml/README.md

 So what we need to be able to write code as in second example?
 Well it's not that simple but this [tvdml-boilerplate](https://github.com/a-ignatov-parc/tvdml-app-boilerplate) repo will shed the light on basic build configuration.

-Also to be able to properly transform JSX you need to specify JSX pragma for babel runtime.
-You can do this:

-1. By adding `/** @jsx TVDML.jsx */` in the beggining of each module.
-1. Or by configuring `pragma` option in [`transform-react-jsx`](https://www.npmjs.com/package/babel-plugin-transform-react-jsx#pragma) plugin.

 Well!
 Now we know how to write apps using ES6 and JSX so let's start from the basic features!

 ## Routing